 - 1. A declaration that the Defendant Samji received the funds invested by the Plaintiffs and Class members in the "Mark Anthony Investment" scheme as a trustee, and had an obligation to deposit those funds into a trust account and not to pay those funds out without a specific direction from the Plaintiffs or the affected Class member, under the terms of each "Letter of Direction" issued as part of the "Mark Anthony Investment" scheme, and under ss.
 23 and 54(1) of the Notaries Act, R.S.B.C.
 1996, c.
 334. - 2.
 A declaration that the Defendant Samji breached her duties as trustee by failing to deposit the funds invested by the Plaintiffs and Class members in the "Mark Anthony Investment" scheme into a trust account, and by paying those funds out without a specific direction from the Plaintiffs or the affected Class member, in breach of the terms of each "Letter of Direction" issued as part of the "Mark Anthony Investment" scheme and in violation of ss.
 23 and 54(1) of the Notaries Act. - 3.
-A declaration that the Defendant Samji Holdings acted in knowing assistance of breach of trust by facilitating the disbursement of funds invested by the Plaintiffs and Class members and which were intended to be held in trust by Samji under the terms of each "Letter of Direction" issued as part of the "Mark Anthony Investment" scheme, and in her capacity as a Notary Public under ss.
-23 and 54(1) of the Notaries Act.
+A declaration that the Defendant Samji Holdings acted in knowing assistance of breach of trust by facilitating the disbursement of funds invested by the Plaintiffs and Class members and which were intended to be held in trust by Samji under the terms of each

-- 4. An accounting and restitution to the Plaintiffs and Class members of all funds received by the Defendants Samji and Samji Holdings from investments made by the Plaintiffs and Class members in the "Mark Anthony Investment" scheme, and a constructive trust and tracing order over any funds that have been paid out by Samji and Samji Holdings. - 5.
+- "Letter of Direction" issued as part of the "Mark Anthony Investment" scheme, and in her capacity as a Notary Public under ss.
+23 and 54(1) of the Notaries Act. - 4.
+An accounting and restitution to the Plaintiffs and Class members of all funds received by the Defendants Samji and Samji Holdings from investments made by the Plaintiffs and Class members in the "Mark Anthony Investment" scheme, and a constructive trust and tracing order over any funds that have been paid out by Samji and Samji Holdings. - 5.
 A declaration that the Defendant Samji obtained the Plaintiffs' and Class members' funds through fraud by perpetrating the "Mark Anthony Investment" scheme. - 6.
 A declaration that the Defendant Patel owed a duty of care to the Plaintiffs, and other Class members who were introduced to the "Mark Anthony Investment" scheme by Patel, to exercise reasonable care, skill and due diligence in providing professional investment services to them to evaluate and screen out investment products that had little or no investment merit and, accordingly, not to make those investment products available to the Plaintiffs and those other Class members. - 7.
 A declaration that the Defendant Patel breached his duty of care when he made available the "Mark Anthony Investment" to the Plaintiffs and those other Class members without taking reasonable or proper steps to investigate or evaluate the "Mark Anthony Investment" opportunity. - 8.
-A declaration that the Defendant Coast Capital is vicariously liable for the acts of Patel. - 9.
-Damages for negligence from the Defendants Coast Capital and Patel. - 10.
-Damages for fraud from the Defendants Samji and Samji Holdings. - 11.
-A declaration that the Defendant Financial Institutions owed a duty of care to the Plaintiff Scott and other Class members, to deposit into a trust account cheques or other instruments drawn in trust, and that the Defendant Financial Institutions breached this duty of care when they deposited cheques or other instruments drawn in trust into a nontrust account of Samji and/or Samji Holdings. - 12.
-A declaration that the Defendant Financial Institutions acted in knowing assistance of Samji's breach of trust by accepting for deposit into the non-trust accounts of Samji and/or Samji Holdings cheques or other instruments drawn in trust by the Plaintiff Scott and other Class members, which funds were trust property, and a declaration that the Defendant Financial Institutions are liable to account for those trust funds.
+A declaration that the Defendants Coast Capital and Worldsource are vicariously liable for the acts of Patel. - 9.
+A declaration that the Defendants Coast Capital and Worldsource breached their duty of care by failing to adequately supervise Patel. - 10.
+Damages for negligence from the Defendants Coast Capital, Worldsource and Patel. - 11.
+Damages for fraud from the Defendants Samji and Samji Holdings. - 12.
+A declaration that: